By Joanne Jeffries. Last Updated 25th Spetember 2021. Welcome to our guide to cosmetic surgery compensation and negligent cosmetic surgery claims.

 This is a pivotal part of the claims process, as unless negligence can be proven, you would not receive any cosmetic surgery compensation.
 As you can see, the negligent cosmetic surgery claims process is far from simple.
 However, we can provide you with an experienced clinical negligence solicitor to handle your claim for you.
-Speak to a member of our claims team to learn more.
+Speak to a member of our no win no fee claims team to learn more.

 Negligent And Botched Cosmetic Surgery Statistics

 According to information published by the BBC in April 2019, 24% of respondents to an online survey who’d had a cosmetic procedure felt less attractive than before.